 As far as the tire manufacturers are concerned, Continental is one of the world’s leading companies in tires.
 They have a long history of producing high-quality tires and the TrueContact tire is no different.

-- Falls right in the middle of the price range
+- Cons: Falls right in the middle of the price range.

 We’ve finally made it to the last tire on our list.
 The Firestone’s Precision Touring Radial Tire.
 This excellent product has captured the attention of many tire buyers and that alone should probably make you consider it.